This guide walks through how to deploy rustunnel-server with Docker, in two scenarios:Documentation Index

 Updating

-The --force-recreate flag restarts the container with the new image while
+Pull the latest code and rebuild:--force-recreate flag restarts the container with the new image while

 leaving the rustunnel-data volume (SQLite captured-request data) intact.